ShabaniLab/summer_qcamp/tracks/tr4_noise.md

 https://github.com/Qiskit/qiskit-tutorials/blob/master/qiskit/aer/building_noise_models.ipynb
 https://github.com/Qiskit/qiskit-tutorials/blob/master/qiskit/aer/device_noise_simulation.ipynb

-The first Ignis notebook focus on the usual measurements to characterize noise, such as T1 measurements, Ramsey oscillation, Hahn echo.
+The first Ignis notebook focuses on the usual measurements to characterize noise, such as T1 measurements, Ramsey oscillation, Hahn echo.
 The second one is more geared toward analysing errors in gate that are not always the result of noise.
 In both cases, the noise setup is sometime a bit tweaked to reflect the actual